 Individuals should also explore the Graduate Certificate in Academic Advising as an option for professional development and career enhancement.

 We are quite aware that our 8900+ members are seeking more educational opportunities to ensure that they are providing the best academic advising to their students, and we are continually working to ensure that those educational opportunities exist!
 Please let us know if you perceive a need that we are not addressing.

 National Academic Advising Association

 Cite this article using APA style as: Flaherty, R. (2005, December).
 Planning for our future.
-Academic Advising Today, 28(4).
-Retrieved from [insert url here]
+Academic Advising Today, 28(4). [insert url here]